"Please Please Me"

 And probably, in my opinion anyway, we reached our stage peak in Hamburg.
 That was well before we were famous, and so the people who came to see us were drawn by our music, or whatever atmosphere we created...we got very tight as a band in Hamburg.

 Unfortunately, I didn't get to hear them in Hamburg but did hear their name mentioned by a young German rock n' roll fan we talked to there.
 He said: "this group playing isn't as good as the Beatles."
-That was the first time I had heard their name, before they were famous.
+That was the first time I had heard their name.

 It was John's harmonica that gave it its appeal.